taaaf11/tth/README.md

 ```bash
 tth "A & ~B & C" [filename_to_save_table_to.docx]
 ```
+Note that the above cli command uses `eval` built-in function to evaluate the table.
+So DON'T pass ANYTHING other than a logical expression to the command.

 Giving filename is not mandatory.
 If not specified, it defaults to `truth-table.docx`.